Biblical Studies (Honours)

 Minimum 6 credit hours must be taken in each of the 3 domains: (a) Old Testament Studies; (b) New Testament Studies; and (c) Backgrounds and Methodological issues.

-A minimum of at least 21 credit hours must be taken at the 300+ level including 12 credit hours taken at the 400 level (this may not include BLST 426 Biblical Studies Internship may be taken as an elective, but does not count as one of the required 400 level courses.)
+A minimum of at least 21 credit hours must be taken at the 300+ level.
+An additional 3 credithour elective must be taken at the 400 level.
+(Note: BLST 426 Biblical Studies Internship may be taken as an elective, but does not count as one of the required 400 level courses.)

 III.
 Honours Thesis (6 credit hours)